database-doctor/frontend/README.md

 ### A database monitoring tool

 `database_doctor` is a project created for CS 348 at the University of Waterloo.
-More details coming soon.

 ## Running locally for development